Softwareincorp/Simplex/README.md

 # Simplex
-Simplex - it is a simple browser, written on Python.
-The difference from other similar system is only VPN support.
+Simplex (Simple - translated to Latin) - it is a simple browser, written on Python.
+The difference from other similar system is only built-in VirtualPrivateNetwork support.